RenadBokhari/Final-Assignment-Jupyter-Notebook/README.md

  Final-Assignment-Jupyter-Notebook
- After taking course "" with Coursera, It is the final assignmentwhich is evidence to make me sure that I learned from the course.
+ After taking course "Tools for Data Science" with Coursera, It is the final assignmentwhich is evidence to make me sure that I learned from the course.